 What is the likelihood that my application will be successful?

-Since we have started offering bursaries in January 2012, almost all companies have had their bursary applications approved irrespective of their size if they are a UK based organisation.
+Since we started offering bursaries in January 2012, almost all companies had their bursary applications approved irrespective of their size if they were a UK based organisation.

-Bursaries are offered under either the 'de minimis' rules or the General Block Exemption Regulation (GBER).
-If your company is not eligible under the de minimis scheme we will calculate your level of bursary award under the GBER rules using your answers to questions in the Course Application Form and Company Information Form.
+Bursaries were offered under either the 'de minimis' rules or the General Block Exemption Regulation (GBER).
+If your company was not eligible under the de minimis scheme we calculated your level of bursary award under the GBER rules using your answers to questions in the Course Application Form and Company Information Form.

-Our bursaries only help to fund the cost of the tuition fee, and do not cover extra expenses such as transport or accommodation.
+Our bursaries only helped to fund the cost of the tuition fee, and did not cover extra expenses such as transport or accommodation.